qzhang503/proteoQ/README.md

 10-plex TMT were fractionated by off-line, high pH reversed-phase (Hp-RP) chromatography, followed by `LC/MS` analysis.
-The raw PSM results from [Mascot](https://http://www.matrixscience.com/) or [MaxQuant](https://www.maxquant.org/) searches are stored in a companion R package, `proteoQDA`, and are accessbile through the following
+The raw PSM results from [Mascot](https://http://www.matrixscience.com/) or [MaxQuant](https://www.maxquant.org/) searches are stored in companion packages, `proteoQDA` and `proteoQDB`, respectively.
+For `proteoQDA`, it is accessbile through the following installation:
-installation:

 ``` r
 devtools::install_github("qzhang503/proteoQDA")